microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/social-overview.md

 ## Help users contextualize others in their organization

-Viewing a users profile or profile card is a common action taken by user's when seeking to contextualize others within their organization.
+Users who seek to contextualize others within their organization commonly view a user's profile or profile card.

-The [profile](../resources/profile.md) resource is a rich source of information about users within your organization and provides a light-weight mechanism for storing and retrieving information about a user within your organization.
+The [profile](../resources/profile.md) resource is a rich source of information about users within your organization and provides a lightweight mechanism for storing and retrieving information about a user.